ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 published: true
 tags: [nlp, tagalog, low-resource languages, prodigy, natural language processing, machine learning]
 description: |
+    Building NLP pipelines that work on Tagalog is hard.
+It's because we lack annotated corpora and concentrated efforts to train models.
-    The lack of Tagalog gold-standard named-entity recognition (NER) data inhibits us from training decent structured prediction pipelines for the language.
-In this blog post, I'll talk about the state of Tagalog-based corpora, my progress on building a gold-standard dataset (and its limitations), and my hopes for the future of Tagalog NLP.
+    In this blog post, I'll report my progress on building a Tagalog NER pipeline and my hopes for the future of Tagalog NLP.
 excerpt: |
+    Building NLP pipelines that work on Tagalog is hard.
+It's because we lack annotated corpora and concentrated efforts to train models.
-    The lack of Tagalog gold-standard NER data inhibits us from training decent structured prediction pipelines for the language.
-In this blog post, I'll talk about the state of Tagalog-based corpora, my progress on building a gold-standard dataset (and its limitations), and my hopes for the future of Tagalog NLP.
+    In this blog post, I'll report my progress on building a Tagalog NER pipeline and my hopes for the future of Tagalog NLP.
 ---